websensei/Cherryservers-Terraform-Kubeone-Example/README.md

 # Cherryservers-Terraform-Kubermatic-Example

 Terraform template to automatically deploy High-Available (HA) kubernetes cluster on Cherryservers infrastructure.
-This exmample will create HA cluster with three control plane nodes and three worker nodes.
+This example will create HA cluster with three control plane nodes and three worker nodes.
 Load balancing is powered by <http://gobetween.io/>

 ## Prerequisites